Branton-Bell/CIND820-GermanCredit/README.md

 This study relies heavily on [scikit-learn](https://scikit-learn.org/stable/) but also uses several other established Python libraries.

-See blank-blank.python for comprehsive list of libraries
+See [PythonLibraries](PythonLibraries.ipynb) for a comprehsive list of libraries used.

 ### Files